alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-19-rule-on-calling-to-unity-with-false-beliefs.md

 ---
+date: 2020-09-19
+hijri: Safar 02, 1442
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on the call to rapprochement between religions"
-hijri: "Safar 02, 1442"
-date: 2020-09-19
-category: [fatwas, sects]
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 7807, Question 2"
-summary: "Druze, Nusayriyyah, Ismailiyyah and those who follow them such as Babists and Baha'is have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions"
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 7807, Question 2
+summary: Druze, Nusayriyyah, Ismailiyyah and those who follow them such as Babists and Baha'is have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions
+title: Ruling on the call to rapprochement between religions
 ---

 ### Question: